 Henry Brunnier was born on a farm near Manning, Iowa on November 26, 1882.
 He was the first member of his town to go to Iowa State College where he graduated in 1904 with the degree Bachelor of Science in Civil Engineering.
-Brunnier nearly succumbed to the lure of baseball while working at his first engineering job in Pittsburgh.
-He spent his weekends pitching semipro ball, but ultimately rejected a contract offer from the Pirates to pursue a career in engineering.
+Brunnier’s talent as a pitcher had him considering a career in professional baseball while working at his first engineering job in Pittsburgh.
+He spent his weekends playing semipro ball, but ultimately rejected a contract offer from the Pirates to pursue a career in engineering.

 The 23-year-old Brunnier arrived in San Francisco on May 4, 1906 just two weeks after the massive 1906 earthquake and fire.
 He was on loan from his employer the New York Edison Company to the firm Ford, Bacon and Davis, Engineers for United Railroads.
 His job was to help rebuild the streetcar system that had been destroyed by the earthquake and fire.
 Seeing the opportunity to provide consulting engineering services to help rebuild the devastated city, he opened his own practice on June 1, 1908.
 He remained in San Francisco for the next 63 years, establishing an engineering firm that helped design many of San Francisco’s most prominent buildings and landmarks.

 Among his first commissions were marine structures, Brunnier designed part of the sea wall along the Embarcadero and later the Santa Cruz Wharf.
 Another early project was the structural design of the nine-story Sharon Building across the street from the Palace Hotel, where he relocated his firm after it was completed in 1912 and where his firm remained for the next 100 years.